mat-ruszczycky/practice-react-todo/README.md

 - User(s) could be able to search through TODO items.

 ## Non-Functional
-Details the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.
+Describes the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.

 ### Required Attributes:
 - The app must be accessible via a profile or authentication for user(s).